 - Neuropathic pain often lasts for weeks to months and can even become chronic.

 Tip 1: The right diet

-Your eating habits affect pain.
+Your eating habits affect Nerve pain.
 Therefore, looking critically at your eating habits is very important and useful in combating pain.
 In inflammatory diseases such as rheumatism, fibromyalgia, arthritis and osteoarthritis, inflammation is the main cause of chronic pain.
 What you eat affects how sensitive your body is to making inflammation and pain.
 Eating the right nutrients helps to control the inflammatory process, increase your resistance to pain and limit the side effects of any medication.

 Tip 2: Supplements for pain